0 Comment

 With organizations forced to make changes overnight, HR teams have been working tirelessly to guide employees through this phase.

-The COVID pandemic has impacted how organizations work significantly.
-It has impacted the personal and professional lives of every employee.
-In fact, this impact is going to be long-lasting.
-Hence, post-COVID-19, the role of HR in managing the workforce is all set to change.
+This impact will be long-lasting.
+Hence, post-COVID-19, the role of HR in managing the workforce is set to change.

 Changing Role of HR in the post-COVID-19 Workplace